aschetlin/lucid-bot/README.md

 ## Running multiple instances in parallel

 To run multiple instances of the bot in parallel, you can begin by running a default instance, as seen above.
-Then, on in a new environment or screen, you will need to edit the environment variables:
+Then, in a new environment or screen, you will need to edit the environment variables:

 **Windows:**